The 8 best things to see in Jajce | The royal city of Bosnia and Herzegovina

 You can view the Pliva waterfall from a platform (and get a good splashing).
 Meanwhile, admission to the platform costs 10 KM.

-My honest opinion: although it's impressive from below, you'll get the best view of the waterfall and Jajce Castle in the background from this secret spot .
+My honest opinion: Although the view is impressive from below, there isn't mich to see besides a wall of water.
+You'll get the best view of the waterfall and Jajce Castle in the background from this secret spot .

 Looking for your dream holiday in Bosnia and Herzegovina?